 A reputation for excellence

-Schalmont has outstanding programs in music and the arts – evidenced by the strong participation of students and the support these programs get from the wider community.
-Whether it’s Schalmont’s student musicians, the annual art shows or our student drama clubs that performs to packed audiences each year, there is much to be proud of at Schalmont when it comes to music and the arts.
+Schalmont has outstanding programs in music and the arts – evidenced by the strong participation of students and the support these programs receive from our community.
+Whether it is Schalmont’s student musicians, the annual art shows or our student drama clubs that performs to packed audiences each year, there is much to be proud of at Schalmont when it comes to music and the arts.
 These pages were developed to provide an overview of our programs.

 Schalmont Art Programs